ja0n/fisika-quiz/README.md

 ## Instructions

-Just clone the repo, set the db name in src/config.json and
+Just clone the repo, set the db name in src/config.json nor port and

   	npm install
 	npm start